 Encourage discussions on visa policies, citizenship, country branding, global mobility, public security, philanthropy and foreign policy.

 The Passport Index methodology has been thoroughly crafted to ensure absolute accuracy and consistency.
 Data is based on proprietary research from publicly available sources and official information provided by government agencies.
 The passports considered in our index include 193 United Nations members and 6 selected territories.
 Territories that do not issue their own passports are excluded and are not considered as destinations.
-Countries which issue passports, regardless if they enforce independent visa policies are considered as destinations.
+Countries that issue passports, regardless if they enforce independent visa policies are considered as destinations.

 For more information on our methodology, visit our website.